crashinvaders/gdx-vfx/README.md

 		// it should be disposed manually.
 		postProcessorEffect.dispose();

-		// Any PostProcessorEffect instances also may hold internal resources
+		// PostProcessorEffect instances may also hold internal resources
-		// that should be free, thus disposed manually. postProcessor.dispose();
+		// that should be freed, thus disposed manually. postProcessor.dispose();

 		shapeRenderer.dispose();